Filling Equipment and Machinery

-As with liquid fillers there are two types of filling systems for powders and granules, net weight and volumetric.
+As with liquid filling machinery, there are two types of filling systems for powders and granules: net weight and volumetric.
 Net weight fillers are exactly what is implied by the name, product that is weighed before it is dispensed into the container.
-There are two types of volumetric fillers: auger and pocket.
+There are two types of volumetric filler machines: auger and pocket.
 The choice of the proper machine depends on a number of factors such as consistency of the product, flow characteristics, production speeds required, and cost of the product.
 Net weight powder fillers tend to have about fifty percent of the speed capability of auger or cup fillers.
 So if the product is free flowing and consistent, say like rice, a volumetric filler might be the best choice.
 However if the product is inconsistent, like shrimp, a net weight filling array would be much more accurate, while maintaining the quality of the shrimp.
-Choosing the correct filler therefore is not as easy as one would imagine, as all of these factors must be weighed (pardon the pun).
+Therefore, choosing the correct filling machinery is not as easy as one would imagine, as all of these factors must be weighed (pardon the pun).
 Call Busch Machinery at 800-840-9573 (USA) or 520-777-3360 (Intl) and let's discuss your project to make sure you get the right solution.

 Tabeltop Net Weight Filler